dendibakh/perf-book/chapters/9-Optimizing-Computations/9-4 Vectorization.md

 #### Vectorization Is not Beneficial.

 In some cases, the compiler can vectorize the loop but figures that doing so is not profitable.
-In the code presented on [@lst:VectNotProfit], the compiler could vectorize the memory access to array `A` but would need to split the access to array `B` into multiple scalar loads.
+In the code presented in [@lst:VectNotProfit], the compiler could vectorize the memory access to array `A` but would need to split the access to array `B` into multiple scalar loads.
 The scatter/gather pattern is relatively expensive, and compilers that can simulate the cost of operations often decide to avoid vectorizing code with such patterns.

 Listing: Vectorization: not beneficial.